Last Update: January 28, 2022

-I. Purpose and ScopeThe Capital Markets Integrity Corporation and its parent company, The Philippine Stock Exchange, Inc., ("PSE"), (collectively, "CMIC", "we", "us" or "our"), are committed to respect and protect its stakeholders' personal data in accordance with the Data Privacy Act of 2012 ("DPA") and its Implementing Rules and Regulations ("IRR").
-We will keep secure and confidential all personal data obtained over the course of performing business activities or that CMIC may collect, unless required to be disclosed by law, court, rules and regulations, or with your authorization.
+I. Purpose and ScopeThe Capital Markets Integrity Corporation and its parent company, The Philippine Stock Exchange, Inc., (''PSE''), (collectively, ''CMIC'', ''we'', ''us'' or ''our''), are committed to respect and protect its stakeholders' personal data in accordance with the Data Privacy Act of 2012 (''DPA'') and its Implementing Rules and Regulations (''IRR'').
+We will keep secure and confidential all personal data obtained over the course of performing official functions or that CMIC may collect, unless required to be disclosed by law, court, rules and regulations, or with your authorization.

 Personal data refers to all types of personal information or any data about an individual who can be identified from that data, as more specifically defined under the DPA.

-- apply for employment, appointment, or training or are employed, elected, or contracted;
+- Apply for employment, appointment, or training or are employed or appointed;

-- participate or attend any of our trainings, workshops, seminars, meetings, or other events;
+- Register, participate, or attend any of our trainings, workshops, seminars, webinars, meetings, or other events of the CMIC or organized by the PSE;

 II.
 Personal Data that CMIC collects and processes